behnazkhoshnood/good-cook-ms3/README.md

 2 - Adding the liked recipes in a new section in profile page.
 3 - Adding a footer with social media sites for the app.
 4 - Seperating the recipes in different sections for each category.
+5 - Give more accessibility to the admin if needed.
+6 - More secure pathway for the admin.
 ---
 # Technologies Used
 - [HTML5](https://en.wikipedia.org/wiki/HTML)